What to expect from our article

 Chepstow Wine Merchants

-Townsend Brown & Jones also used the almshouse cellar.
-Edmund Townsend and his managing clerk Thomas Brown originally opened the fountain inn, when Townsend left in 1882 Brown went into partnership with John Jones.
+Townsend, Brown & Jones also used the almshouse cellar.
+When Edmund Townsend and his managing clerk, Thomas Brown, originally opened the Fountain Inn, when Townsend left in 1882, Brown went into partnership with John Jones.

-Thomas Perkins & Son, Thomas Perkins had a grocery store at number 28 high street and another at number 9 high street.
-He became the local agent for Cadiz and Oporto light wine association developing the wine and spirit side of the business.
-In 1876 he gave up the grocery side of the business concentrating fully on the wholesale of wine and spirit trade.
-Two years later they took over the steam brewery company.
+Thomas Perkins & Son, Thomas Perkins had a grocery store at number 28 High Street and another at number 9 High Street.
+He became the local agent for the Cadiz and Oporto light wine association developing the wine and spirit side of the business.
+In 1876, he gave up the grocery side of the business, concentrating fully on the wholesale of wine and spirits.
+Two years later, they took over the steam brewery company.

-In the 18th century, records show a thriving shipbuilding industry but by the late 1840s, it had started to decline.
-During its peak, there were three main shipyards at Chepstow, the upper the middle and the rock yards.
-The upper yard was on the site of the railway so it closed to make way for it.
-The middle shipyard was just inside the port wall which extended to the river and the rock was near what is now the end of Severn Crescent.
-Ships and riverboats were built at Chepstow including the Liverpool Indiaman rajah.
-Built by Oliver Chapman and weighing a whopping 655 tons.
+In the 18th century, records show a thriving shipbuilding industry, but by the late 1840s, it had started to decline.
+During its peak, there were three main shipyards at Chepstow: the upper, the upper the middle and the rock yards.
+The upper yard was on the site of the railway, so it was closed to make way for it.
+The middle shipyard was just inside the port wall, which extended to the river, and the rock was near what is now the end of Severn Crescent.
+Ships and riverboats were built at Chepstow, including the Liverpool Indiaman Rajah.
+Built by Oliver Chapman and weighing a whopping 655 tons,